HanaAbbas/recipe/hana.md

 Add the vegetables you want (onions, jalapenos, mushrooms, peppers, okra) Simmer for 15 - 60 minutes
 Add hot honey sauce for a sweet kick

+Add shredded cheese (preferrably cheddar but mexican mix can also be used)